adamsilver/adamsilver.io-jekyll/_posts/2015-06-22-the-disadvantages-of-javascript-polyfills.md

       })();
 	}

 The context of the problem changed.
-It got a little harder &mdash; but the implementation is still lean and the method signature still works well.
+It got a little harder&mdash;but the implementation is still lean and the method signature holds up.
 But, we didn't need to worry about recreating `Object.create` in its entirety.

-But, what if we did need the full API?
-We would need two simple changes: change the name of the function to something more appropriate and expand the method signature to allow for property descriptors:
+What if we did need the full API?
+We would need two changes: change the name of the function to something more appropriate and expand the method signature to allow for property descriptors:

 	var lib = {};
 	if(Object.create) {